-Almost as important as Lucia in Sweden, is the season of Advent, the four weeks leading up to Christmas.
+The Season of Advent - almost as important as Lucia in Sweden is the season of Advent, the four weeks leading up to Christmas.

 'Första Advent' - First day of Advent